KPBS/py3-pmp-wrapper/README.md

 >>> client.first() # requests 'first' page of results as given by document
 ```

+> Keep in mind: each request here fetches a new document and sets the `client.document` attribute to the current document.

 We can also go `back` or `forward`, like a browser, re-requesting previous documents:

 ```python